voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 })
 ```

 You might be wondering what's that `chrome` global object, where does it come from?
 That's the "magic" of a content script.
-They have access to the [Chrome Extension API](https://developer.chrome.com/extensions/runtime).
+Content scripts have access to the [Chrome Extension API](https://developer.chrome.com/extensions/runtime).
 In this case, [`chrome.runtime.sendMessage`](https://developer.chrome.com/extensions/runtime#method-sendMessage) is used to send the message received from the injected script to the background script.

 ## Background script

 Wait, what's a **background script**?
-Well, it's a type of script present in browser extensions.
+Well, it's another type of script present in browser extensions.

 A background script acts like an event listener which stays dormant until an event fires from either the DevTools page or a content script.
 It's used as a central message bus that communicates with the different scripts of our extension.
 They run in the context of the browser.

 In the future, [service workers are going to be used instead of background scripts](https://developer.chrome.com/extensions/migrating_to_service_workers) as part of Google Chrome extensions.
 This change is part of a set of changes that are tracked under [Manifest version 3](https://developer.chrome.com/extensions/migrating_to_manifest_v3) for extensions.